Everything you need to know about Wireless Festival 2024

 The Saturday will be headlined by 21 Savage and J Hus, while the festival will be closed by Doja Cat as part of her Scarlet Tour.

-Across the weekend the likes of Ice Spice, Future, Sexyy Red, Flo Milli, Sean Paul, Don Toliver and Tyla will also perform.
+Across the weekend the likes of Ice Spice, Future, Sexyy Red, Sean Paul and Don Toliver will also perform.

 You may like to watch